crossplane/crossplane/docs/reference/composition.md

 ## Compositions

-> You might find while reading through this documentation that Crossplane is
-> missing some functionality you need to compose resources.
-If that's the case,
-> please [raise an issue] against the crossplane/crossplane repository, with as
-> much detail **about your use case** as possible.
-Please understand that the
-> Crossplane maintainers are growing the feature set of the `Composition` type
-> conservatively.
-We highly value the input of our users and community, but we
-> also feel it's critical to avoid bloat and complexity.
-We therefore wish to
-> carefully consider each new addition.
-We feel some features may be better
-> suited for a real, expressive programming language and intend to build an
-> alternative to the `Composition` type as it is documented here per
-> [this proposal][issue-2524].

 You'll encounter a lot of 'field paths' when reading or writing a `Composition`.
 Field paths reference a field within a Kubernetes object via a simple string 'path'.
 [API conventions][field-paths] describe the syntax as: